sayfpack13/race-condition/README.md

 This script sends parallel HTTP requests but does not specifically demonstrate a race condition scenario where the outcome depends on the timing of the requests, such as with the "last byte wins" scenario.

+<strong>Note: As mentioned above, this script isn't fully accurate in simulating a race condition since it sends parallel HTTP requests but does not ensure that the last byte of all requests is sent simultaneously.</strong>

 **Caution:** This script is provided for educational purposes only.
 Race conditions can lead to unpredictable behavior and should be handled with caution.
 It is important to understand the implications of race conditions in concurrent programming. and do not use this script on platforms like Twitter or Facebook... as it may violate their terms of service.